BusProject/SalsaPress/readme.txt

 1. Visit Administration Panels > Plugins form the Admin Console and activate the plugin
 1. You should see a Salsa Icon appear in your Admin Console.
 Enter your Salsa Email / Password to connect Salsa to WordPress.
 1. You should be able to add widgets and embed reports, events, and sign up forms.
 GO CRAZZY!!

+Older Salsa accounts should just work - newer account may need salsa to activate their API credentials or something.
+They should do this for free if you contact [support@salsalabs.com](mailto:support@salsalabs.com) and request it.

 == Frequently Asked Questions ==